Agheb/PyRunnerGame/Readme.md

             - [ ] honey to glue enemies to non diggable grounds

 ### Tile Map Support
+#### every tile measures 32x32, the World Size is 32x24 which results in a resolution of 1024x768
 - [ ] add tile map support @wankmueller @ghebreweldi @grombach
     - [ ] different tiles for different floors
         - [ ] diggable